-For individual choices, we predict the k options ranked highest for each student, where k varies from one to three.
+For individual choices, we compute the best deterministic prediction of the set of k options ranked highest for each student, where k varies from one to three.
 For a given pair of options in a student's choice set, we also predict whether the student would prefer one option over the other.

-For distribution of choices, we predict the percentage of top k choices for each school by grade and neighborhood.
+For distribution of choices, we predict each school's market share of top k choices, broken down by grade and neighborhood.
 Furthermore, we predict the aggregate distribution of the top two choices for students who rank at least two choices.